 Ms. Humphrey herself does not lack vitality; she exudes it, like an athlete.
 When she talks about the sameness of Detroit areas, frustrated sociability bubbles in her eyes.
-Her written words arc carefully professional, somewhat dispassionate at times. even.
+Her written words are carefully professional, somewhat dispassionate at times, even.
 But the same spirit ultimately emerges.

 "It is our thesis that much human tension on the urban scene is the result of adherence to economic goals set by the industrial system," she wrote in a 1972 geographic study called "Segregation and Integration."